Should I Sell My House Now or Wait in 2026?

 - You're facing foreclosure, pre-foreclosure, or mounting financial pressure

-- You're relocating for work and need a guaranteed close date
+- You're relocating for work and need title, payoff, and closing timing confirmed in writing

 - Divorce or estate requires quick resolution and clean split of proceeds